Seven Ways from Sundown

 Seven Ways from Sundown is a 1960 American Western film directed by Harry Keller and starring Audie Murphy and Barry Sullivan.
 It is based on the novel of the same name by Clair Huffaker, who also wrote the script.
-Young cast member Teddy Rooney is the son of actors Mickey Rooney and Martha Vickers.

 Plot

 Seven Jones (Murphy) is a young Texas Ranger on his first assignment, following in the footsteps of his brother, Two Jones, who was also a Ranger.

-He initially comes across a town that try to attack him, who are angry at the lack of support from Texas Rangers.
-He learns that the town had just been attacked by outlaw Jim Flood (Sullivan), who had killed two men in a shoot out over a card game, and burnt down the saloon.
+He initially comes to a town where the inhabitants try to attack him, angry at the lack of support from Texas Rangers.
+He learns that the town had just been attacked by outlaw Jim Flood (Sullivan), who had killed two men in a shoot-out over a card game, and set fire to the saloon, which burnt down.